Content

 Another bonus?
 Unlike finasteride, another well-known hair loss treatment, topical minoxidil is available over the counter — so you don’t need a prescription to get your hands on it.

-Minoxidil is a simple medication to apply.
+Minoxidil is a simple medication to use.

 If you use a minoxidil topical solution (liquid), follow these steps: